ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of tags discovered in the ExtraHop environment.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) get tags`.
+An example playbook that uses this SOAR function is `ExtraHop Reveal(x): Get Tags`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Tags` is updated.

-The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) get tags`.
+The workflow is initiated by the manual incident menu item `ExtraHop Reveal(x): Get Tags`.

    ![screenshot: fn-extrahop-revealx-get-tags-action](./doc/screenshots/fn-extrahop-revealx-get-tags-action.png)